travis-ci/docs-travis-ci-com/user/languages/matlab.md

 </aside>

-{: .warning}
-> MATLAB builds are not currently supported.
-MATLAB releases newer than R2024a are not available for use.

 This guide covers build environment and configuration topics specific to [MATLAB&reg;](https://www.mathworks.com/products/matlab.html) and [Simulink&reg;](https://www.mathworks.com/products/simulink.html) projects.
 Please make sure to read our
 [Tutorial](/user/tutorial/) and
 [general build configuration](/user/customizing-the-build/) guides first.

 {: .warning}
+> Builds using the MATLAB language are no longer supported.
+MATLAB releases newer than R2024a are not available for use.
+>
-> Currently, MATLAB builds are available only for public projects in Linux&reg; environments.
+> MATLAB builds are available only for public projects in Linux&reg; environments.

 ## Specify MATLAB Releases and Run Tests